Nuclear Medicine Technologist

 Advent Health University

 Advent Health University offers a bachelor’s of science in nuclear medicine technology.
-This program only accepts 15 students annually and boasts a better than 90 percent pass rate on the NMTCB or ARRT exam.
-Classes are taught in both the classroom and Advent’s state-of-the-art nuclear medicine lab.
+This program only accepts 15 students annually and boasts a pass rate of more than 90 percent on the NMTCB or ARRT exam.
+Classes are taught in the classroom and Advent’s state-of-the-art nuclear medicine lab.

 Applicants to this program must first complete two years of general undergraduate studies.
-During their third year of undergraduate and first in the program, students will attend professional classes.
-The fourth year is a combination of didactic courses and clinical internships.
+Students will attend professional classes during their third year of undergraduate studies and first year in the program.
+The fourth year combines didactic courses with clinical internships.
 Admission to this program is very competitive, so students should strive to have high GPAs, strong recommendations, and good SAT/ACT scores.

 • Location: Orlando, FL